clairesunstudio/slidev-dataviz/week4.md

 <!-- Last week, we went over some basic principles and theories of dataviz, brought forward by Edward Tufte.

-In time-series displays of money, defalted and standardized units of monetary meansurement are nearly always better than nominal units.

 careful when using 2D and 3D graphics to represent 1D data
 - when you scale marks or graphics along one axis, remember that the 2D graphics are scaled exponentially.
 - Quantities shouldn't shown by enlarging the same picture or symbol but by repeating the same-sized symbol.

+In time-series displays of money, defalted and standardized units of monetary meansurement are nearly always better than nominal units.
+When doing population analysis, statisticians will often use a rate per sample size (example: rate per 100,000), rather than just a raw count.
 -->